 Brancusi lived all his adult in France but maintained a life long yearning for his homeland, and besides, Romanian folk traditions were the source of his genius.
 He achieved great international fame in his middle years ensuring him financial stability and liberty of expression, but rather like his contemporary Sibelius who also lived a long life, fame led to retirement, introspection and inactivity for twenty odd years.

 I entered this photograph into the annual Awards run by the Association of Photographers in London in the Fashion Section.
 The last time I was selected for an award was in far off 1993, but this time I felt I had a winner.
-It passed unrecognised by the judges, I resigned, end of an era, another tie severed with the old country.
+It passed unrecognised by the judges, it had been so long since I had won an award I resigned, end of an era, another tie severed with the old country.